bonfaceonyango/coffee_leaf_disease_detection_CNN/README.md

 ## Objectives
 1. Develop CNN  model to detect the Miner, Phoma, Cescospora and Rust coffee diseases.
-2. Use real world coffee datasets to validate and fine tune the model
+2. Deploy the model to mobile App
-3. Deploy the model to mobile App
+3. 2.
+Use real world coffee datasets to validate and fine tune the model
 ## Data
 The dataset used in this study was obtained from previously published dataset ![link](https://www.sciencedirect.com/science/article/pii/S2352340921004261).
 The coffee images from the published dataset were taken from  Kirinyaga count in Kenya.